πŸ” ARCHIVE PASSWORD: github.com

 Windows 11 (all builds, including 26H1 build 26100+) Scan code sections for RIP-relative references into the CiPolicy PE section; score by instruction kind and flag-mask content

 In Windows 11 build 26100 (26H1), Microsoft relocated g_CiOptions from CiPolicy+0x4 to CiPolicy+0x8.
-The semantic probe handles this automatically — the correct slot wins by reference count regardless of offset.
-A build-number fallback (+0x4 pre-26100, +0x8 from 26100) is used only when the probe is inconclusive.
+The semantic probe handles this automatically.
+A build-number fallback is used only when the probe is inconclusive.

 Next-Gen DSE Bypass (SeCiCallbacks)